top of page

 Cape Bolinao Lighthouse

-• Description: Built in 1905, the Cape Bolinao Lighthouse offers panoramic views of the West Philippine Sea and the surrounding areas.
+• Built in 1905, the Cape Bolinao Lighthouse offers panoramic views of the West Philippine Sea and the surrounding areas.
 It's a historic site that provides a glimpse into the region's maritime history.

 • Distance: Around 45 kilometers from Alaminos.